rugare-m/dicer/README.md

 # Dicer

 ## Introduction
-Dicer outputs common variants present in multiple VCF (Variant Call Format) files.
-The program will index VCF files if no index file (*tbi) is found in the working directory.
+Dicer outputs common variants present in multiple VCF (Variant Call Format) files. bcftools isec does something similar but Dicer is more user friendly in that it will only output a single VCF of intersecting variants, and Dicer will index any VCF files that need indexing automatically. bcftools isec is more capable, but if you are looking for a simple tool to intersect variants from a set of VCF files, Dicer does the job.

 ## Requirements
 - Python 3.x and above